-Last week I shared the tools I use for development, today I’m writing about the different web tools and utilities I use to help me with day to day business tasks.
+Last year I shared the tools I use for development, today I’m writing about the different web tools and utilities I use to help me with day-to-day business tasks.
 Just remember, this is my experience and your mileage may vary, but overall these tools are the result of my research and concern for selecting products that align with my values.

 Browsing & Searching